tinkerbell/tinkerbell.org/content/docs/troubleshooting/logging.md

 For the default configuration, we have leveraged `syslog` driver with `rsyslog` linux package.
 Log driver for the same is [`syslog`](https://docs.docker.com/config/containers/logging/syslog/).
 Before implementing, we compared it with other services like `journald`, `fluentd`, [others](https://docs.docker.com/config/containers/logging/dual-logging/) and in the end `syslog` with `rsyslog` came out as the favourable choice.
 It is easy to understand and use, plus it is present in all the Linux distros which Tinkerbell is using.

-All the containers configured as below, and running across the nodes will push log messages to the Tinkerbell provisioner IP on the standard `syslog` port of 514\. `rsyslog` is configured to capture log messages using the tag and redirect them to separate file in a folder.
+All the containers configured as below, and running across the nodes will push log messages to the Tinkerbell provisioner IP on the standard `syslog` port of 514\. `log-server-address-type` for this driver would be `syslog-address`.
+Also, `rsyslog` is configured to capture log messages using the tag and redirect them to separate file in a folder.
 The name of the folder will be the hostname of the node on which container would be running.
 Along with that, log rotation support is also added.

 ```
 export LOG_DRIVER=syslog
-export LOG_OPT_SERVER_ADDRESS_TYPE=syslog-address
 export LOG_OPT_SERVER_ADDRESS=tcp://192.168.1.1:514
 export LOG_OPT_TAG=Tinkerbell/{{.Name}}
 ```